SvenFrankson/nabu/README.md

-# mummu
+# Nabu

-Mummu is a collection of tools for Typescript applications.
+Nabu is a collection of tools for Typescript applications.

 ## Disclaimer